Confidence, courage, grit.

 Find your FIERCE at Sweet Briar.

-Sweet Briar is a Rolling Admission institution with a deadline of Feb.
-1 for financial aid, so we encourage you to apply early.
-Early Action deadline is Nov.
-1. First-year students may apply for fall 2018, spring 2019 or fall 2019.
+Sweet Briar is a Rolling Admission institution with a priority financial aid deadline of Feb.
+1, so we encourage you to apply early.
+Early Action deadline is Oct.
+1. First-year students may apply for spring 2020 or fall 2020.

 We recommend the following steps for first-year students: